An open Jarvis

 Join the Community

-Twelve open-source repos
+Nineteen open-source repos

 Every project I publish solves a problem I hit in real client work and decided to write down properly.
 All MIT licensed.